Thousands along Bangladesh, Myanmar coast told to seek shelter as powerful Cyclone Mocha approaches

 DHAKA, Bangladesh -- Volunteers in Bangladesh’s coastal districts were using loudspeakers to urge people to seek shelter on Saturday as the delta nation braced for an extremely severe cyclone, which is expected to slam ashore in Bangladesh and Myanmar in the next 24 hours.

 Bangladesh, with more than 160 million people, has prepared more than 1,500 cyclone shelters.
-More than 1 million Rohingya refugees who fled persecution in Myanmar are on the cyclone's path in sprawling camps in Cox's Bazar, where local authorities and the United Nations were preparing for the storm's impact.
+More than 1 million Rohingya refugees who fled persecution in Myanmar are on the cyclone's path in sprawling camps in Cox's Bazar, where local authorities, the United Nations and other aid agencies were preparing for the storm's impact.

 Bangladesh, which is prone to natural disasters such as floods and cyclones, issued the highest danger signal for Cox’s Bazar district.
 The Bangladesh Meteorological Department warned the cyclone could cause severe damage to the lives and properties in eight coastal districts.